apache/singa/README.md

 	$ ./tool/python/singa/generatepy.sh
 	$ ./configure --enable-python --with-python=/PATH/TO/Python.h

---with-python is optinal as by default the path is /usr/local/include.
+--with-python is optional as by default the path is /usr/local/include.

 You can also run the following command for further configuration.